rfuzzo/MWSE/docs/source/types/mwseLogger.Record.md

 ### `timestamp`
 <div class="search_terms" style="display: none">timestamp</div>

-The timestamp that was created when this logging messages was created.
+The timestamp associated to this record.
 This is obtained directly from `socket.gettime()`.
-In particular, it captures the current real-world time, rather than the amount of time since the game launched.that triggered this record to be created.
+In particular, it captures the current real-world time, rather than the amount of time since the game launched.

-Will be `false` if the `Logger.includeTimetamp` is `false`.
+Will be `false` when `Logger.includeTimestamp` is `false`.

 **Returns**: